nttant/demo-rest-api/README.md

 THEN I will be able to test the REST API with local mock data

 GIVEN I am a REST API user
-WHEN I set a .env variable with `USE_MOCK=false`
+WHEN I set a .env variable with `USE_MOCK=fe`
 THEN I will be able to test the REST API with data in a postgres database

 GIVEN I am a developer
 WHEN I run the docker-compose script for this REST API THEN I will be able to access a Postgres database hosted in a Docker container

-## LImitations
+## Limitations

+This task was simple first iteration and is not intended to be a production ready build.

-This REST API does not do any throtteling
+- This REST API does not do any throtelling
+- Pagination for results is not implemented
-It is not currently protected by a oken
+- Authentication is not implemented
+- Schema validation of body content for POST or PUT is not implemented
+- The API is not documented (eg SWAGGER)
+- The project does not have an MVC structure